How to Cook Porridge/Congee (Stove-top Method)

 Cover with lid and bring the pot to a boil.

 When the pot comes to a boil, reduce heat to a low simmer.
 Leave the lid partially opened.
 This step is VERY important.
-Otherwise, the water will bubble out of the lid and create a terrible mess and also pose a potential hazard.
+Otherwise, the water may bubble out of the lid and create a terrible mess and also pose a potential hazard.

 Every 10 minutes or so, use a soup ladle to gently scrap the bottom of the pan to loosen and dislodge the rice grains that stick to the bottom.